 In accordance with the LEMR, the Managing Director of AEMA will prescribe a command, control, and coordination system to be used by emergency management agencies.
-This system will be identified through a notice posted at www.aema.alberta.ca
+This system will be identified through a notice posted at www.aema.alberta.ca.

-At the time of publication, the prescribed command, control, and coordination system is the ICS.
+At the time of publication, the prescribed command, control, and coordination system is the ICS13.
 ICS Canada training standards and training curriculum and materials shall be used when delivering ICS training within the province.
-Currently, only the Federal Emergency Management Agency (FEMA) ICS training and incident management guidance is considered equivalent to ICS Canada material, as FEMA material provided the basis for the development of the ICS Canada curriculum.
+Only the United States Federal Emergency Management Agency (FEMA) ICS training and incident management guidance is considered